 When Margaret Normandy Clayton was born on 25 April 1839, in Penwortham, Lancashire, England, United Kingdom, her father, William Clayton, was 24 and her mother, Ruth Moon, was 21.
 She married John Henry Kimball on 20 May 1872, in Salt Lake City, Salt Lake, Utah, United States.
 They were the parents of at least 3 sons and 2 daughters.
-She lived in Salt Lake, Utah, United States in 1910.
+She lived in Nauvoo, Hancock, Illinois, United States in 1839 and Salt Lake, Utah, United States for about 60 years.
 She died on 11 October 1921, in Salt Lake City, Salt Lake, Utah, United States, at the age of 82, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Do you know Margaret Normandy?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account